How Jermaine Jenas went from England footballer to BBC darling

 In all, he made more than 340 league appearances for five football clubs and 21 appearances for England.

-After being sold to Tottenham Hotpsur in 2025 for an initial fee of £7m, he helped the club win the League Cup in 2008 and remained there until 2013.
+After being sold to Tottenham Hotspur in 2025 for an initial fee of £7m, he helped the club win the League Cup in 2008 and remained there until 2013.

 Loan spells were spent at Aston Villa and Nottingham Forest, and he finished his career at Queens Park Rangers, before injuries forced him to retire in 2014.